arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 ## Importing a Template

 Templates can be imported easily by clicking on the import button from the template description page.
 The process is similar to that of uploading a sketch to the Arduino board.
 Once the device is plugged in the USB port, click on **IMPORT TEMPLATE** to import the chosen IoT template.

+***Note: If this is your first time using the Arduino Cloud, you will be prompted to install the Create Agent.
+This software facilitates communication between your browser and Arduino board.
+Simply install it as you would any other program.
+For detailed instructions on installing the Create Agent, click [here](https://support.arduino.cc/hc/en-us/articles/360014869820-Install-the-Arduino-Create-Agent).***

 ![Import template button](assets/import-button.png)